 Basic concepts

-activation energy
+Activation energy

-The determination of the active centers can be done indirectly via a BET or chemisorption analysis, which indicates the specific or active surface in m²/g.
+The determination of the active centers can be done indirectly via a BET or chemisorption analysis, which indicates the specific or active surface area in m²/g.

 Measurement method